er1cst/docker-shadowsocks-libev/README.md

 ## how to use this image

-Because 8388 is the port that the container exposes, when you publish the shadowsocks service, you should publish port 8388 using `-p` parameter in `docker run`.
+Because 8388 is the port that the container exposes, when you start shadowsocks-libev, you should publish port 8388 using `-p` parameter in `docker run` .
+You should also specify port number in `ss-server`.

 Then run the follwing command, which creates an instance of shadowsocks-libev server.